Is it safe to track Gorillas in Rwanda

 Emphatically, Mountain Gorillas are Rwanda’s number one tourist attraction whose conservation and protection are held in very high regard.
 This is quite evident with the good state of conservation in which the Gorillas and their habitat are.
 On top of the Gorilla protection and conservation policies in place, the safety, security and wellbeing of the Gorilla trekkers (tourists) remain a major focus for the park guides, rangers, the army and Rwanda Development Board.

-Price of Rwanda Gorilla Permits in Rwanda
+Price of Gorilla Permits in Rwanda

 A Gorilla trekking permit for Rwanda can be obtained at $1500 to foreign tourists, $500 to foreign residents in Rwanda, East Africa and other African countries.
 Rwanda citizens and those of other East African countries pay $200 for the Gorilla Permit.
 They must be booked in advance due to the high demand and of which their numbers are limited to a total of only 80 per day.
 Please note that each of the 10 Gorilla families in the park is visited by a maximum of 8 people per day